Weight Loss Surgery

 What is a gastric bypass?

 Of course, the main benefit people are seeking when they have bypass surgery is to lose weight.
-There are other significant benefits however, especially where improvements in health are concerned.
-Those people who are managing health problems associated with their weight can expect significant improvements after bypass.
+There are other significant benefits, however, especially where improvements in health are concerned.
+Those people who are managing health problems associated with their weight can expect significant improvements after the bypass.